 Federal Legalization Obstacles

 Biden has only come out in favor of cannabis decriminalization and banking reform at best.
-At worst, many dislike him for pushing “Tough on crime” bills that came at the expense of minority communities and increased police brutality.
+At worst, many dislike him for pushing “tough on crime” bills in the past that came at the expense of minority communities and increased police brutality.

-Harris had a career as a “tough on crime” politician that took her from being the San Francisco District Attorney to California Attorney General before becoming a Senator.
+Harris had a career as a “tough on crime” politician that took her from being the San Francisco District Attorney to California Attorney General before becoming a Senator and Vice President.
 In the Senate, she saw that legalization was a given in the future and changed her stance.
 After doing so, she became a leading sponsor of cannabis reform bills.

 Schumer’s insistence on cannabis reform has sent cannabis industry stocks rising.
 He pointed to the legalized states as justification to support federal legalization,